jbakse/site_builder/content/pixels/index.md

 ### Base

 Explore working with image pixel data directly.
-This week, most of your posts should be still images.
-You might also consider creating animations.
-Since p5 pixel access is slow, this technique will pair well with pre-rendering.{bigger}
+This week, most of your posts should be still images.{bigger}

 Post **at least one** sketch **for each** of the following:
 1. Generate an image from scratch: pixel by pixel.
 Don't call any high level drawing function like `ellipse()` or `rect()`.